Lin Heung Tea House: History

 In 1889, Lin Heung Tea House was first founded in Guangzhou, China.
 At the beginning of the 20th century, there was a proliferation of tea houses in China.
 In 1926, two branches were opened in Hong Kong: one in Mong Kok, Kowloon and another in Central, Hong Kong Island.
 In 1980, Lin Heung Tea House moved to the current location and has been located there ever since.
 Lin Heung Tea House is famous for its authentic and traditional Chinese dim sum, attracting international newspapers coverage including features from CNN and TIME magazine.

 Lin Heung Tea House has been featured in several films, including The Longest Summer (1998) and In the Mood for Love (2000).

-2022, 8 Aug, Lin Heung Tea House announced its closure via its Facebook page.
-Local media reported it.
-Lin Heung Tea House alleged to owe employees four months’ wage.
+On August 8, 2022, Lin Heung Tea House announced its closure via its Facebook page, reported by local media.
+Lin Heung Tea House allegedly owed employees four months' wage.
+In April 2024, it reopened in its original location, under new ownership.

 Naming

 Lin Heung (lit. "fragrant lotus") Tea House is named after the lotus seed paste, an essential ingredient found in Steamed Lotus-seed-paste Bun, mooncake and the Double-lotus Pie.
 The lotuses used in Lin Heung House are called Xiang-lians (香蓮) and they are imported from Hunan, China.
 The brown red Xiang-lians are said to give a smooth flavour.
 After a Hanlin Academy member called Chan Yu Yue (陳如岳) visited the Tea House, he really appreciated their lotus paste.
 As a result, he took the Chinese word of lotus into the Tea House's name.